kens-git/nutritioner_6000_front_end/README.md

   <p>I overlooked just how beneficial a proper development setup would be.
 I had VS Code set up for developing and debugging Python and Django, and Typescript and React, but there was a number of times where I struggled to pinpoint where an issue occurred and what the state of the app was at a particular moment.
 I leaned on console logging a lot, but there must be much better tooling available to pinpoint and fix various issues.
 The only external tool I used aside from the browser was Postman, for testing how the API functioned and what formats it gave and expected.</p>
   <p>As mentioned above, the project would benefit from a standardized coding style and a linter.</p>
   <p>I was sometimes at a loss for where to put certain files, so standardizing the project directory structure would benefit maintenance.</p>
+  <p>All work was done out of the main branch.
+This worked because the latest progress on the project represented the latest version, but in the future new features and bug fixes should be merged from separate branches.</p>
 </details>